Berlin to create 10,000 extra beds for Ukrainian refugees – DW – 11/20/2022

-Berlin is one of the German cities to take in the most Ukrainian refugees.
-But the city is running out of room, especially as refugees leave homes of volunteer hosts, after months of sleeping in someone's living room.
+Berlin is among the cities in Germany to take in the most Ukrainian refugees.
+But it's running out of room, especially as refugees leave homes of volunteer hosts after months of sleeping in someone else's living room.

 https://p.dw.com/p/4JkNa